luciotato/LiteScript/devel/source-v0.8/ASTBase.lite.md

 **getParent** method searchs up the AST tree until a specfied node class is found

         var node = this.parent
-        while node and not(node instanceof searchedClass)
-            node = node.parent # move to parent
+        while node and node isnt instance of searchedClass node = node.parent # move to parent return node
-        return node